Samsung/tizen-docs/docs/iot/guides/things-api.md

 # Things SDK API

 Developing "Things" which are market-ready (with cloud support) has been a challenge for most of the companies and individual developers.
 The SmartThings&trade; Things SDK API helps you to create new IoT devices easily.
-The version number of the first release is 0.9, which is the preview version.

-The 2 core components for creating a new device are:
+The two core components for creating a new device are:

 -   SmartThings&trade; Things JSON Configuration file (`device_definition.json`)